-In the setting of dynamics of rational maps on the Riemann sphere, these classifications are best understood for hyperbolic maps with connected Julia sets.
-A rational map is said to be {\em hyperbolic} if all the critical points converge to attracting periodic under iteration.
-Hyperbolic maps form an open set in the moduli space of all rational maps of degree $d$, and a connected component $U$ is called a {\em hyperbolic component}.
-When the Julia set is connected, there is a unique rational map $f_0\in U$, the {\em center} of $U$ such that all critical points eventually map to periodic critical points.
+Let $f: \hat\C \longrightarrow \hat\C$ be a rational map of degree $d\geq 2$.
+It is said to be {\em hyperbolic} if all the critical points converge to attracting periodic cycles under iteration.
+Hyperbolic maps form an open and conjecturally dense subset in the moduli space of all rational maps of degree $d$, and a connected component $\mathcal{H}$ is called a {\em hyperbolic component}.

+When the Julia set is connected, hyperbolic components are classified by {\em post-critically finite} hyperbolic rational maps.
+That is, given such a hyperbolic component $\mathcal{H}$, there exists a unique rational map $f_0 \in \mathcal{H}$, regarded as the {\em center} of $\mathcal{H}$, with finite critical orbits.